mennooo/SQLcl/doc/installing-db-objects.md

 Purpose:

-In an OTAP environment, we want to automate the task of intalling database object of a release.
+In an OTAP environment, we want to automate the task of installing database object of a release.

 A release could include:
 - packages